daveli0528/124-hw4/README.md

 6. Select "push" to send your changes to GitHub.
 7. IntelliJ should say "push successful"
 8. Visit your github site in your web browser to make sure the changes you made were pushed correctly.
+9. If you want to be _very_ sure everything is correct - check-out a copy of your code and test it again!